Brian Stock (footballer)

 Brian Benjamin Stock (born 24 December 1981) is a former professional footballer who played as a midfielder and was most recently the manager of Weymouth.
 Born in England, Stock represented Wales at international level.

 Club career

 AFC Bournemouth

 Stock began his professional career at AFC Bournemouth, making his league debut on 22 January 2000 against Colchester United.
+Brian Stock is known for scoring the first goal at the newly rebuilt stadium Dean Court (known at the time as The Fitness First Stadium).
+He did that in the 29th minute of Bournemouth's 3-0 win over Wrexham in November 2001.

 He played 145 league games and scored 16 goals for Bournemouth before signing initially on loan to Preston North End in January 2006.

 Preston North End

 Preston reportedly paid £125,000 for the midfielder.
 Stock scored his first and what turned out to be only Preston goal in a 2–0 win over Leeds United.

 Lack of first team opportunities however lead to Stock being loaned out to Doncaster Rovers in September 2006.

 Doncaster Rovers

 He then signed for Doncaster on 3 January 2007 for £150,000.

 Stock played a vital role in Doncaster's 2007–08 promotion season with assured performances in midfield.
 He filled in as captain for Doncaster in the final two months of the season due to a foot injury to usual skipper Adam Lockwood.
 Stock captained the side in their Play-Off Final victory over Leeds United at Wembley, and scored the first goal from the penalty spot against Southend in the semi-finals of that Play-Off campaign.
 Stock is also known for possessing a deadly long range shot and is also a composed penalty taker.

 In the wake of promotion to the Championship, Stock extended his contract with Doncaster keeping him at the club until 2011.

 On 14 May, it was reported that Wolves had enquired about Stock's availability for a reported £2.5 million.
 However it was proved that there was no truth in the enquiry.